-In the 15th century the population of England may have been around 2 1/2 million.
+Meanwhile in the 15th century the population of England may have been around 2 and a half million.
 It rose steadily during the 16th century.
 By 1525 it had risen to around 3 million and by 1600 it was about 4 million.

 Tudor society was divided into four broad groups.
 At the top were the nobility who owned huge amounts of land.
 Below them were the gentry and rich merchants.
 Gentlemen owned large amounts of land and they were usually educated and had a family coat of arms.
-Most important gentlemen never did any manual work, that was beneath their dignity.
+Most important gentlemen never did any manual work.
 Below the gentry were yeomen and craftsmen.
 Yeomen owned their own land.
 They could be as wealthy as gentlemen but they worked alongside their men.
 Yeomen and craftsmen were often able to read and write.
 Below the yeomen were the tenant farmers who leased their land from the rich.
-There were also wage labourers.
+There were also wage laborers.
 They were often illiterate and very poor.

 The history of English society

 In the 16th century jobs were not always easy to find.
 In Tudor times there were thousands of people without jobs wandering around looking for work.
 There were also disabled beggars.
 There were also people who pretended to be mad or disabled in order to beg.
 Tudor governments tolerated disabled beggars.
 However, they did not tolerate able-bodied people without jobs wandering from place to place.
 They thought such 'sturdy vagabonds' without a fixed place in society were a threat to law and order.

 Since the 14th century there had been laws against vagabonds but in 1530 a new law was passed.
 The old and disabled poor were to be given licenses to beg.
 However, anyone roaming without a job was tied to a cart in the nearest market town and whipped till they were bloody.
 They were then forced to return to the parish where they had been born or where they had lived for the last 3 years.